MOHILKUMAR/DevTinderBackend/homeWork.md

 - Add Timestamps to the userSchema
 -Add API level  validation on patch request @ signup post API.
 - DATA sanitizing : Add API validation for each field.

+-Install validator
+-explore the validator library functions and use for password , email;
+-Never TRUST req.body